telefonicaid/fiware-orion/doc/manuals/contribution_guide.md

 ## Code style guidelines

 Note that currently not all Orion existing code base conforms to these rules.
-There are some parts of the code that were written before they were established.
-However, all new code contributions has to follow these rules and, eventually, old code will be modified to conform also to them.
+There are some parts of the code that were written before the guidelines were established.
+However, all new code contributions MUST follow these rules and, eventually, old code will be modified to conform to the guidelines.

 ### ‘MUST follow’ rules

 #### M1 (Headers Files Inclusion):

-*Rule*: All header or source files MUST include all the header files it need AND NO OTHER header files.
+*Rule*: All header or source files MUST include all the header files it needs AND NO OTHER header files.
 They MUST NOT depend on inclusions of other header files.
-Also, all header and source file MUST NOT include any header files it does not itself need.
+Also, all header and source files MUST NOT include any header files it does not need itself.

 *Rationale*: each file should not depend on the inclusions other files have/doesn’t have.
-Also, if a header file include more files than it needs, its ‘clients’ has no other choice that to include those ‘extra’ files as well.
+Also, if a header file includes more files than it needs, its ‘clients’ has no other choice than to include those ‘extra’ files as well.
 This sometimes leads to conflicts and must be avoided.
-In addition, it increases compilation times.
+In addition, it increases the compilation time.

 *How to check*": manually?, make lint?, other?
 TBD